Isuru-Dissanayake/RC-car/README.md

 The micro-controller used here is PIC16f877A micro-controller.
 The whole RC car programm can be divided into two parts.
 - Interfacing the remote controller with PIC
 - L293D interfacing with PIC
+The code for the configuration that we have used, is included here